Answers to Frequently Asked Questions about Lions Wrestling

 Wrestlers typically wrestle three matches in a meet.

-Registration cost is $135.
+Registration cost is $145.
 It is one of the lowest, if not the lowest, registration fee in the NVWF.
 This is payable by credit card on this site at registration.
+There is a $30 discount for additional siblings.

 Is Wrestling a Dangerous Sport?
 Is it too intense for children?